Programme:

 Miriam holds an MFA in Contemporary Art Practice from Edinburgh College of Art (2020), and a BA (Hons) in Fine Art from Newcastle University (2015).

-She has also delivered practical printmaking workshops and artist talks at Leith School of Art, Edinburgh (2021), Newcastle University (2020), and the University of Sunderland (2016).
+She has delivered practical printmaking workshops and artist talks at Edinburgh College of Art (2024-25), Leith School of Art, Edinburgh (2021), Newcastle University (2020), and the University of Sunderland (2016).

-Miriam is a PGR Student Rep for the School of Art.
-In March 2023, alongside fellow rep Alex Mascolo, she organised and ran ECA's first PhD Showcase which brought together the work of PhD students across Art, Design, ESALA, History of Art, and Music.
+From 2022-2023 Miriam was a PGR Student Rep for the School of Art.
+In this role, she co-organised and ran ECA's first PhD Showcase, which brought together the work of PhD students across Art, Design, ESALA, History of Art, and Music.
+The showcase is now included in ECA's yearly events programme.

 Selected research outputs: